smarthg/harper-form-tool/GETTING_STARTED.md

 1. Explore different voice commands (see USER_GUIDE.md for examples)
 2. Try filling out the entire form using only voice commands
+3. Switch between different form types (ACORD 125, ACORD 126) to see how the interface adapts
-3. Generate and download a PDF of your completed form
+4. Generate and download a PDF of your completed form with the proper template for your form type

 ## Keyboard Shortcuts